wouterdebie/locast2tuner/README.md

 ## Displaying running config
 You can display your running config (which could be a combination of a config file and command line parameters) by opening the `/config` path (e.g. `http://127.0.0.1:6077/config`).
 Normally the password is obfuscated, but if you add the query parameter `show_password` (e.g. `http://127.0.0.1:6077/config?showpass`), the password will become visible.

-## Quickstart guides for Plex and Emby

-Along with the technical info below, detailed instructions are available for integrating `locast2tuner` with both [Plex](docs/01_plex.md) and [Emby](docs/02_emby.md) if you want to get started quickly.

 ## Location overrides
 By default `locast2tuner` uses your IP address to determine your location, but it also allows you to override the locast.org location you're creating a Tuner for: